 Before the evaluation meetings in February and in May, you will be asked by IIE to fill out an online evaluation form.
 This will be used as input for the meetings.
 For each of the mandatory meetings, you will be able to get your travel costs to the meeting reimbursed on the basis of second class public transport.
 You can file a reimbursement form via this link.

 Here is an overview of all the mandatory meetings for the 2024-2025 cohort.
-Please keep these dates open in your calendar.
+They will all be in the afternoon and the mid-year meeting will include dinner.

-• For 2024-2025 cohort: 15 May 2025, location to be announced
+• 15 May 2025, End-of-year evaluation and drinks, location to be announced, afternoon.

 The first payment of your grant for the month of September will be sent out as soon as possible after your arrival.
 After this first payment, all subsequent payments will be sent out around the 25th of each month.
 This way, there will be money in your account when you have to pay rent by the first of the next month.
 Unless you inform us otherwise, Fulbright will continue to pay out the grant on the account number you provide your program manager with immediately after arrival.
 If you change banks, please inform the program manager as soon as possible, so that the next payment can be transferred to your new account.